 "And now she's filled with the opposite feeling!
 She wants to yell and yell about the amazing things she's seen!"

 "And Ibuki isn't saying this is related to any of that, but Byakuya-chan's yukata suits him perfectly!"
 Mioda pointed straight forward at Togami.
 "Ibuki never had a doubt, of course, but the actual results are beyond anything she could've –"

 "Mioda, I've finished my business here," Togami said rapidly, turning his back.
 "If the beach is where you'll be directing us, then I'll go ahead."

 Mioda's smile faltered; she relaxed her arms, and gave Togami a worried look that he couldn't see.
-Hinata could see Togami in profile; his shoulders were hunched, and he looked oddly melancholy.
-He was feeling more and more like an intruder on the scene; awkwardly he bent down to grab another box of fireworks.
+Hinata watched as Togami headed for the door.
+His shoulders were hunched, or so Hinata thought, and he seemed oddly melancholy.
+Hinata was feeling more and more like an intruder on the scene.
+Awkwardly, he bent down to grab another box of fireworks.

 "Hey," Mioda said suddenly, prompting Togami to turn around.
 "If Byakuya-chan's ever not having fun, let Ibuki know, okay?"
 She grinned.
 "And Ibuki'll change whatever it is!"